At the Library

 Where do I get help if I have a problem with technology in the classroom?

-If the problem you are having is with the projector, sound system, or DVD player in the room come to or contact the Library – just dial 4007 on the classroom phone.
-If the problem you’re experiencing is with the PC, contact IT at 4016.
-If you’re not sure where your problem resides, contact either one of us and we’ll figure it out.
-You can also e-mail the library at email@example.com
+If the problem you are having is with the projector, sound system, or DVD player in the room come to or contact the Library – just dial 24007 on the classroom phone.
+If the problem you’re experiencing is with the PC, contact IT at 24016.
+If you are not sure where the problem resides, contact the Library.
+You can also e-mail us at email@example.com

 What kinds of technology are already installed in classrooms?